-The R3 Program may consider forgiving the promissory note and releasing the lien of a sold home only in extenuating circumstances and on a case by case basis.
+The R3 Program may consider forgiving the applicant's obligations during the compliance period promissory note and releasing the lien of a sold home only in extenuating circumstances and on a case by case basis.
 Examples of extenuating circumstances to be considered by the Program include but are not limited to life changing events that may cause an applicant to need a larger, smaller, or different home, such as marriage, divorce, birth, and death, and military deployments or reassignments.

-12.2 Pre-Award Conference
+13.2 Pre-Award Conference